FabricioLince/BehaviourEsolang/README.md

 The Length operator `#` always evaluates to `0` when used before a NODE value.

-The Negator `~` evaluates to a inverted NODE value.
+The Inverter `~` evaluates to a inverted NODE value.
 This value can be used and executed like a regular NODE value, the difference being that it evaluates to the negated version of the original NODE result.